aca-cg/fortpress/post/welcome.md

   "author": "adrien",
   "title": "Welcome in the Fortress blog !",
   "uri": "welcome-in-the-fortress-blog",
   "description": "We are pleased to announce that we have finally developed a secure blog.
-We wanted this blog to be as secure as Hackmyfortress.com, which is why it is based entirely on the same technologies as the Fortress.
-Its name is Fortpress", "date": "2016-11-27T14:00:00.000Z",
+We wanted this blog to be as secure as Hackmyfortress.com.
+Its name is Fortpress.", "date": "2016-11-27T14:00:00.000Z",
   "tags": ["fortpress", "hackmyfortress", "fortressjs", "blog", "security"], "image": { "src": "http://i.imgur.com/JQGtQwE.jpg"},